-Like malaria, it primarily infects red blood cells.
+Like malaria, Babesia primarily infects red blood cells.
 It can infect anything with red blood cells (mammals, birds, reptiles, amphibians).
-From dinosaurs and then to mammals, babesia has been infecting animals for hundreds of millions of years.
-The modern reservoir for babesia is the white-footed mouse.
+From the days of the dinosaurs to modern day, Babesia has been infecting animals for hundreds of millions of years.
+The modern reservoir for Babesia is the white-footed mouse.
 It does not cause disease in the mouse or the tick that transmits it.

 Stealth Characteristics of Babesia